 I reintroduced iceberg lettuce (in addition to my other lettuces & greens) to our household because:

-- I did a little more research on it and discovered some things about it (which I’ll share below) and…
+- I did a little more research and discovered some things, which I’ll share below) and…

-- My youngest daughter LOVES it and getting her to eat ANY lettuce is a great feat!
+- My youngest daughter LOVED it and getting her to eat ANY lettuce was a great feat!

-A few reasons to take another look at the little white-green heads:
+A few reasons to take another look at those little white-green heads

-- Iceberg lettuce DOES have nutritional value.
-Perhaps not a whole heck of a lot, but some.
-The following nutritional information is straight off of the packaging of a head of lettuce I purchased once…
+- Iceberg lettuce DOES have nutritional value… a lil’ bit – The following nutritional information is straight off of the packaging of a head of lettuce:

 - Fiber – 4%